P3P

 The Platform for Privacy Preferences Project (P3P) is an obsolete protocol allowing websites to declare their intended use of information they collect about web browser users.
 Designed to give users more control of their personal information when browsing, P3P was developed by the World Wide Web Consortium (W3C) and officially recommended on April 16, 2002.
 Development ceased shortly thereafter and there have been very few implementations of P3P.
-Internet Explorer and Microsoft Edge were the only major browsers to support P3P.
+Internet Explorer and Microsoft Edge Legacy were the only major browsers to support P3P.
 Microsoft has ended support from Windows 10 onwards.
-Internet Explorer and Edge on Windows 10 no longer support P3P.
+Internet Explorer and Edge [Legacy] on Windows 10 no longer support P3P as of 2016.
+W3C officially obsoleted P3P on 2018-08-30.
 The president of TRUSTe has stated that P3P has not been implemented widely due to the difficulty and lack of value.

 Purpose

 As the World Wide Web became a genuine medium in which to sell products and services, electronic commerce websites tried to collect more information about the people who purchased their merchandise.
 Some companies used controversial practices such as tracker cookies to ascertain the users' demographic information and buying habits, using this information to provide specifically targeted advertisements.
 Users who saw this as an invasion of privacy would sometimes turn off HTTP cookies or use proxy servers to keep their personal information secure.
-P3P was designed to give users a more precise control of the kind of information that they allow to release.
+P3P was designed to give users more precise control over the kind of information that they release.
 According to the W3C, the main goal of P3P "is to increase user trust and confidence in the Web through technical empowerment".

 P3P is a machine-readable language that helps to express a website’s data management practices.
 P3P manages information through privacy policies.
 When a website used P3P, they set up a set of policies that allows them to state their intended uses of personal information that may be gathered from their site visitors.
 When a user decided to use P3P, they set their own set of policies and state what personal information they will allow to be seen by the sites that they visit.
 Then when a user visited a site, P3P will compare what personal information the user is willing to release, and what information the server wants to get – if the two do not match, P3P would inform the user and ask if he/she is willing to proceed to the site, and risk giving up more personal information.
 As an example, a user may store in the browser preferences that information about their browsing habits should not be collected.
 If the policy of a Website stated that a cookie is used for this purpose, the browser would automatically reject the cookie.

 The main content of a privacy policy is the following: